Your Paper Your Way

 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

-The Editors strongly encourage graphical abstracts and suggest that amongst the examples given http://www.elsevier.com/graphicalabstracts, that example 11 and 12 best reflect the sort of graphical abstract most suited to this field and journal.
+The Editors suggest that amongst the examples given https://www.elsevier.com/graphicalabstracts, that example 11 and 12 best reflect the sort of graphical abstract most suited to this field and journal.

 Following the abstract, list keywords for indexing.
 These keywords should cover precisely the contents of the submitted paper and should give readers sufficient information as to the relevance of the paper to their particular field.